Skip to content

 $newLocation = $this->locationService->createLocation($contentInfo, $locationCreateStruct);

-You can also provide other properties for the Location, otherwise they will be set to their defaults:
+You can also provide other properties for the location, otherwise they're set to their defaults:

 1